-Angiogenesis is a complex process that supports solid tumor growth
+Angiogenesis supports solid tumor growth

 "We have to ask ourselves whether medicine is to remain a humanitarian and respected profession or a new but depersonalized science in the service of prolonging life rather than diminishing human suffering".